The Linguistics Olympiads:

 - Government documents recommend:

-- more explicit focus on language structure in the teaching of foreign languages, with explicit links to the knowledge-about-language learned in English and primary literacy.
+- more explicit focus on language structure in the teaching of foreign languages, albeit without explicit links to the knowledge-about-language learned in English and primary literacy.

 Unfortunately, neither of these developments seems to be leading to increased knowledge-about-language in school leavers, who demonstrably know even less grammar now than they did in the 1980s, before the National Curriculum was introduced.
 It seems likely that the spread of knowledge-about-language is being held back by three weaknesses: